marcusoftnet/marcusoftnet.github.io/_posts/2014-11-20-goodpeople.md

 It's not only sad - it's also true.
 Sadly.
 (Oh wow - that was an recursive sentence almost :)).
 I believe this and I have seen it in practice.
-But i have also seen the opposite.
+But I have also seen the opposite.
 Like this:

 > A good person will defeat a bad system, eventually - Marcus C.
 > Hammarberg